rajdee/redux-in-russian/docs/recipes/ServerRendering.md

 The following is the outline for what our server side is going to look like.
 We are going to set up an [Express middleware](http://expressjs.com/guide/using-middleware.html) using [app.use](http://expressjs.com/api.html#app.use) to handle all requests that come in to our server.
 If you're unfamiliar with Express or middleware, just know that our handleRender function will be called every time the server receives a request.

+Additionally, as we are using ES6 and JSX syntax, we will need to compile with [Babel](https://babeljs.io/) (see [this example of a Node Server with Babel](https://github.com/babel/example-node-server)) and the [React preset](https://babeljs.io/docs/plugins/preset-react/).

 ##### `server.js`

 ```js